jeanfeydy/survivalGPU/R/README.md

 survivalGPU is a package based on a package written in python, dependent on the `reticulate` R package.
-To use it, it’s necessary to have installed some python libraries such as `torch`, `torch-scatter`, and `pykeops`.
+To use it, it’s necessary to have installed some python libraries such as `torch` and `pykeops`.
 To use survivalGPU, you can create a virtual python environment through `reticulate`.
 It’s highly recommended to not to use the default python executable.